MicrosoftDocs/sql-docs/docs/advanced-analytics/r/provision-the-r-server-only-sql-server-2016-enterprise-vm-on-azure.md

 There are two options for using SQL Server machine learning in Azure:

 + Get one of the virtual machine images that includes SQL Server R Services preinstalled.
-+ Create an Azure virtual amachine and install SQL Server Enterprise or Developer edition using your own license key.
++ Create an Azure virtual machine and install SQL Server Enterprise or Developer edition using your own license key.

     Then, run setup again to add and enable the machine learning service, as described here: [Installing SQL Server R Services on an Azure virtual machine](../r/installing-sql-server-r-services-on-an-azure-virtual-machine.md).
 + Create an Azure SQL Database using a service tier that can support machine learning, and use the new R Services feature currently in preview.
 For more information, see [Azure SQL DB](../r/using-r-in-azure-sql-database.md).